-The Kansas City Center for Urban Agriculture (renamed “Cultivate Kansas City” in 2011) was founded in 2005 with the goal of promoting urban agriculture – the growing of food in city neighborhoods to feed other people.
-In the years since then, Cultivate Kansas City has become a powerful advocate, educator, and activist in support of production of fresh, nutritious produce in city neighborhoods across the metro area.
+Cultivate Kansas City was founded in 2005 (originally Kansas City Center for Urban Agriculture) with the goal of promoting urban agriculture – the growing of food in city neighborhoods to feed other people.
+In the years since then, Cultivate Kansas City has become a powerful educator and advocate in the support of production of fresh, nutritious produce in city neighborhoods across the metro area.

 Our focus has broadened in response to community needs and the rapidly changing food system.
 We’ve seen a remarkable development in the ways that people are interested in growing and accessing local food – and we’ve expanded our work to meet those changes.